Frequently Asked Questions

 What about safety – I’m afraid my abuser will find me.

-You can access refuges through us as near or as far away as you want.
+You can access refuges through us as far away as you want.

 Refuge addresses are kept as confidential as possible to ensure the safety of the women, men and children using them.